BridgePhase/generator/README.md

 # Yeoman generator for BridgePhase

 This will serve as a scaffolding generator for BridgePhase projects.

+## Installing the generator module locally

 To use these locally, clone the repository and navigate to one of the `generator-*` folders.
 From there, execute:

 `npm install`